Mael-Guiraud/NiryoChess/readme.md

     - Set `SIMULATED = 1` to run the simulation mode (without the robotic arm).
     - Set `TIMERS = 1` to enable time control for each player.
     - Modify `PIECE_PATH` to specify the directory containing chess piece images (default: "./pieces_png").
+    - Set `PROMOTION_RESERVE=1` if you have some reserve pieces in case of promotion (the positions of the pieces must be saved, following next step).

 3. **Calibrate and store key positions in the robotic arm’s memory** 📍⚙️🧠 If you use the niryo arm, the following positional references must be pre-saved in the robotic system:
-     - `A1`: Bottom-left corner of the board.
+     - `A1`: Bottom-left corner of the board, when the robot is facing the board.
+(If the player choose to play as white, the positions will automatically be adjusted).
-     - `H8`: Top-right corner of the board.
+     - `H8`: Top-right corner of the board, when the robot is facing the board.
-     - `wait_white`: Standby position to optimize movement efficiency.
+     - `wait_robot`: Standby position to optimize movement efficiency.
      - `dead_pieces`: Position to store captured pieces.
 (Usually outside the board, but close to the "a1" position is recommended).
+     - `promotQ`, `promotR`, `promotB`, `promotN`: Positions of reserve pieces for promotion, if you have some (otherwise, you can ignore this step and let `PROMOTION_RESERVE = 0` in `params.py`).

-   - You can use the script `save_one_pos.py` to save a single position in the robotic arm's memory, ensuring you save the four positions mentioned above with the corresponding names.
+    You can use the script `save_one_pos.py` to save a single position in the robotic arm's memory, ensuring you save the four positions mentioned above with the corresponding names.

 4. **Fix the chessboard in place** 📏♟️🔧
    - Any displacement post-calibration will disrupt movement precision.
 The chessboard must remain stationary throughout operation.

+5. **Optionnal: Save the sounds in the arm memory** 🎶🔊🧠
+   - If you want to use the sounds, you can save them in the robotic arm's memory.
+The sounds are in the `sounds` folder.
+We provide an english and a french version of the sounds.
+You must import them into the ned's memory using niryo studio.
+DO NOT CHANGE THE NAME OF THE FILES.
+You can then set the `SOUND_ON` parameter to `1` in the `params.py` file.
 ## Usage

 ### Launch the Game 🚀♞🎲